prabhas-mudavath/Lung-Xray-Disease-Classifier/README.md

 # Lung-Xray-Disease-Classifier

 Lung disease segmentation and classification using UNeXt and MobileNetV2 on PadChest X-rays.
 Manually created lung masks from Roboflow improve accuracy and explainability by focusing the classifier on precise lung regions instead of full chest images.
 #  Lung Disease Segmentation and Classification using UNeXt & MobileNetV2 (PadChest Dataset)
+## Dataset
+The PadChest dataset and manually annotated lung masks are not included in this repository due to size constraints.

+They were used only for academic research purposes during the internship.

 ##  Overview
 This project focuses on improving **lung disease detection** in chest X-rays by combining **manual lung segmentation** with **MobileNetV2-based classification**.